AllYarnsAreBeautiful/ayab-manual/docs/help/discord.md

 You can file a bug through [Github](https://github.com/AllYarnsAreBeautiful/ayab-desktop/issues).
 Click the green "New Issue" button and give us as much detail as you can.

 Please include the version of the software that you're working with.
-If you're in the beta, navigate to `Help` -> `About` and include the string there.
+If you're in the beta, navigate to `AYAB` -> `About AYAB` and include the string there.

 We may reach out for more information if we need it.